Search Our Knowledge Base

 Manual Penetration Test

 Manual penetration testing layers human expertise on top of professional penetration testing software and tools, such as automated binary static and automated dynamic analysis, when assessing high assurance applications.
 A manual penetration test(Pen Test) provides complete coverage for standard vulnerability classes, as well as other design, business logic and compound flaw risks that can only be detected through manual testing.

 Penetration Testing Methodology

-Once the threats and vulnerabilities have been evaluated, design the penetration testing to address the risks identified throughout the environment.
+Once the threats and vulnerabilities have been evaluated, the penetration testing should address the risks identified throughout the environment.
 The penetration testing should be appropriate for the complexity and size of an organization.
-All locations of sensitive data, all key applications that store, process, or transmit such data, all key network connections, and all key access points should be included.
+All locations of sensitive data; all key applications that store, process or transmit such data; all key network connections; and all key access points should be included.
 The penetration testing should attempt to exploit security vulnerabilities and weaknesses throughout the environment, attempting to penetrate both at the network level and key applications.
 The goal of penetration testing is to determine if unauthorized access to key systems and files can be achieved.
 If access is achieved, the vulnerability should be corrected and the penetration testing re-performed until the test is clean and no longer allows unauthorized access or other malicious activity.